-In most organizations, feedback is a tool for improving performance, enhancing organizational culture, and strengthening the chances of success for both the individual and the organization.
-It’s supposed to be a reflection of reality, so it should cover both positive and negative findings to help the individual or group know how they’re doing.
+In most organizations, feedback is meant to be a tool for improving performance, enhancing organizational culture, and strengthening the chances of success for both the individual and the organization.
+As a reflection of reality, it should cover both positive and negative findings to help the individual or group know how they’re doing.

 But all too often, comments about performance are only negative, focusing on what went wrong or what wasn’t good enough.
 When feedback is always negative, mostly negative, or consistently negative, it isn’t really feedback at all.
 Instead, it serves as criticism or even a prelude to disciplinary action, but it’s not feedback.

 Depending on the recipient’s frame of reference and personal history, even well-intentioned, skillfully delivered feedback can make people feel terrible.
 Even praise can go awry, leaving employees feeling awkward or misunderstood.
 And specific requests — “Next time, would you please do x, y, z?” — can be received as blows.

 If the delivery humiliates or the intent is to punish someone or “teach them a lesson they won’t forget,” feedback can be threatening and upsetting — despite the fact that it’s actually much more about the deliverer than it is about the recipient.
 Think of those times you’ve seen an angry parent in the supermarket telling a child, “I’ll give you something to cry about!”